chinmay-sawant/gin-example/README.md

 - Clean architecture with separation of concerns
 - Interface-based service and controller layers for better testability and flexibility
-- Repository pattern for all database interactions
+- Repository pattern for all database interactions (no DB logic in service layer)
 - RESTful API endpoints for CRUD operations
-- SQLite database with GORM ORM
+- SQLite database with GORM ORM (using pure Go driver, no CGO required)

 ## API Endpoints

 - `GET /api/v1/employees` - Get all employees
-- `GET /api/v1/employees/:id` - Get a specific employee
+- `GET /api/v1/employees/{id}` - Get a specific employee
 - `POST /api/v1/employees` - Create a new employee
-- `PUT /api/v1/employees/:id` - Update an existing employee
+- `PUT /api/v1/employees/{id}` - Update an existing employee
-- `DELETE /api/v1/employees/:id` - Delete an employee
+- `DELETE /api/v1/employees/{id}` - Delete an employee

 ## How to Run